-Microsoft says ransomware attack should be a 'wake-up call' for governments
+Microsoft: U.S. should not stockpile cyber weapons

-Microsoft's president and top lawyer said Sunday that the ongoing cyberattacks -- which experts are calling the largest in history -- should be a "wake-up call" for governments.
+Microsoft's president and top lawyer said Sunday that the ongoing cyberattacks, which experts are calling the largest in history, should be a "wake-up call" for governments -- especially the U.S.

 Hackers have used "ransomware" to freeze at least 200,000 computers so far, and they have demanded that users pay up to regain access.